Dr. Kinko Ito – 伊藤琴子

 Dr. Kinko Ito received her M.A. and Ph.D. in Sociology from the Ohio State University.
 She is nationally and internationally known for her research on Japanese popular culture (especially manga comics) and the Ainu, the indigenous people of Japan.
 A Sociology of Japanese Ladies’ Comics: Images of the Life, Loves, and Sexual Fantasies of Adult Japanese Women, her harbinger work on women’s comics, the first kind in the world, was published by Edwin Mellen Press in 2011.

-Dr. Ito visited Hokkaido in 2011, 2012, 2014, and 2018 and made two documentary films about the Ainu.
+Since her childhood and youth, Dr. Ito was very interested in photography and movies.
+She is now an ethnographic, documentary filmmaker as well!
+She visited Hokkaido several times and made two documentary films about the Ainu.
 Have You Heard About the Ainu?
-Elders of Japan’s Indigenous People Speak took part in Film Festivals all over the globe.
-It is now available for viewing on YouTube.
+Elders of Japan’s Indigenous People Speak (78 minutes) is available for viewing on YouTube.
 The film features in-depth interviews of several Ainu elderly men and women.
-It also has an original soundtrack based on Ainu music by Professor Robert Boury.
+It also has an original soundtrack based on Ainu music by UA Little Rock’s Professor Robert Boury.
 Her second documentary Have You Heard about the Ainu?
 Part 2.
 Toward Better Understanding and World Peace (31 minutes) is also available on YouTube.
+Dr. Ito went back to Hokkaido in the summer of 2023, stayed with an Ainu family, and shot video clips of their everyday life.
+Currently, she is in the process of editing her third documentary film about the Ainu.

-Some of her older but noteworthy publications include: “Remembering Her 50 Years in Japanese Girls’ and Ladies’ Comics: An Interview with Chikae Ide.”
-International Journal of Comic Art.
-Vol 18.
-No.2.
-Pp.367-383.
-(2016) “Popular Mass Entertainment in Japan: Manga, Pachinko, and Cosplay” (2014), “An Elderly Ainu Man’s Story: Ethnography” (2014), “Osamu Tezuka: His Life, Works, and Contributions to the History of Modern Japanese Comics” (2011), “Chikae Ide – The Queen of Japanese Ladies’ Comics: Her Life and Manga” (2011), “Framing the Sensual: Japanese Sexuality in Ladies’ Comics” (2011), “New Trends in the Production of Japanese Ladies’ Comics: Diversification and Catharsis” (2009), “The Touching and the Sensual in Japanese Ladies’ Comics: an Interview with Asako Shiomi” (2008), “Masako Watanabe: 50 Years of Making Girls’ and Ladies’ Comics in Japan” (2008), “Manga in Japanese History” (2008), “China in Japanese Manga: A Not-So-Funny Controversy” (2008), “Manga Introduction to China and Its Implication for Global Education” (2007), “Middle-Aged Japanese Women’s Love Affair with ‘Winter Sonata’” (2006), and “A One Week Retreat at a Zen Monastery in Japan” (2005).
+Some of her older but noteworthy publications include: “Remembering Her 50 Years in Japanese Girls’ and Ladies’ Comics: An Interview with Chikae Ide,” “Popular Mass Entertainment in Japan: Manga, Pachinko, and Cosplay,” (2014), “An Elderly Ainu Man’s Story: Ethnography” (2014), “Osamu Tezuka: His Life, Works, and Contributions to the History of Modern Japanese Comics” (2011), “Chikae Ide – The Queen of Japanese Ladies’ Comics: Her Life and Manga” (2011), “Framing the Sensual: Japanese Sexuality in Ladies’ Comics” (2011), “New Trends in the Production of Japanese Ladies’ Comics: Diversification and Catharsis” (2009), “The Touching and the Sensual in Japanese Ladies’ Comics: an Interview with Asako Shiomi” (2008), “Masako Watanabe: 50 Years of Making Girls’ and Ladies’ Comics in Japan” (2008), “Manga in Japanese History” (2008), “China in Japanese Manga: A Not-So-Funny Controversy” (2008), “Manga Introduction to China and Its Implication for Global Education” (2007), “Middle-Aged Japanese Women’s Love Affair with ‘Winter Sonata’” (2006), and “A One Week Retreat at a Zen Monastery in Japan” (2005).

 Dr. Ito also does book reviews, including: